 Learn how to configure your Jira Software Cloud company-managed projects to suit your agile development processes.

 Learn how to create, search, and work with issues in software projects, manage your profile, and more.

 Learn how to get started, enable features, and manage and administer team-managed projects.

-Advanced Roadmaps reads the data stored in your Jira issues.
+Jira Software reads the data stored in your issues.

 It compares that data to any unsaved changes held in your plan.

-Then it runs calculations (such as capacity planning and dependencies) to generate your roadmap.
+Then it runs calculations (such as capacity planning and dependencies) to generate your plan.

-The larger and more complex your plan is, the more work Advanced Roadmaps has to do to load it.
-So while we’re constantly optimizing Advanced Roadmaps' load times, the best way to speed up your plan’s performance is to keep it as focused as possible.
+The larger and more complex your plan is, the more effort it takes to load your plan.
+So while we’re constantly optimizing the load times of plans, the best way to speed up your plan’s performance is to keep it as focused as possible.